speedyes/nvfancontrol/README.md

 # TODO:
 - [ ] Make the configurator reserve lines for itself and clear them when screen update occurs
+- [ ] Merge configurator and fancontrol script into one
 - [ ] Make some changes to the script for smooth fan changes
 - [ ] Make the configurator more user-friendly (options selectable by arrow keys etc.)
 - [ ] Maybe a basic GUI?
 I'm not sure about that one but it's what I would like to make in the future